vineesh14/openfast/docs/source/user/beamdyn/theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The global coordinate system is denoted as ``X``, ``Y``, and ``Z``
 in :numref:`bd-frame`.
-This is an inertial frame and in FAST its
+This is an inertial frame and in OpenFAST its
 origin is usually placed at the bottom of the tower as shown.

 BD Coordinate System